MY-Chen2000/Web-Development-Project/README.md

 # Web-Development-Project

-- Description
+Description
 - Register&Login
-    - sds
+  - Utilized [Passport](http://www.passportjs.org/) to implement authentication, which can avoid security problems of direct storage of passwords.
+  - Without login, users are restricted to read movie list and reviews only.
+  - After logging in, users can add new movies and write reviews.

 Technologies&Tools:
 - The front-end website is built with **Bootstrap5** framework.